How One Creator Stitched 40 Carousel Slides Weekly in 1 Tab

 How the Week Runs Now

-Hana's current cadence is intentionally boring.
+Jordan's current cadence is intentionally boring.
 Friday afternoon, she drafts ten slides of copy in Notion.
 Sunday from 2 to 3:30pm, she stitches the visuals on a single Playyy canvas — one tab, one project, one export.
 Monday at 9am, the carousel posts.
 Tuesday and Thursday, she repurposes individual slides into Reels covers using the same source canvas with the ratio changed to 9:16 and outpaint extending the background.

 The course launches still take real focus — four days of full-time sprint work twice a year — but they no longer cost the two weeks of recovery that the October launch did.
 The work that used to require five apps now lives in one.
 The carousels she ships are more visually consistent than they were a year ago, and they take less than a third of the time.